audreyhuangg/aboutme/README.md

 ## About Me
 # My Hobbies
+- basketball and volleyball
+- canoeing and kayaking
 - drawing and painting
-- playing sports
+- wave boarding
-- canoeing and kayaking
+- swimming
-- going to amusement parks